Skip to main content

 Visit Website

-Maryland students can take undergraduate and graduate nonprofit leadership courses across the university’s colleges and schools; add a minor in nonprofit leadership and social innovation; participate in multiple prize competitions; earn fellowships designed for emerging nonprofit leaders; and grow promising start-ups at the Do Good Accelerator with grants, mentoring and coaching to scale-up students’ ideas.
-Today thousands of students enroll in Do Good courses each year and compete in the annual Do Good Challenge.
+Maryland students from across the university’s colleges and schools can take undergraduate and graduate nonprofit leadership courses; add a minor in nonprofit leadership and social innovation; participate in multiple grant and prize competitions; earn fellowships designed for emerging nonprofit leaders; and grow promising start-ups at the Do Good Accelerator with stipends, mentoring and coaching.
+Today, thousands of students participate in the Do Good curriculum and programming each year.

 Terps have found many ways to make a difference, from fundraising and advocacy to innovation.
 These students are dreaming up the fearless ideas that will move us fearlessly forward.
 Their imagination, motivation and determination are examples to all of us on how to pursue excellence and advance the public good.